Azure/Azure-Verified-Modules/docs/content/specs-defs/includes/terraform/shared/non-functional/TFNFR12.md

 }
 ```

 Please refer to the coding style in the example.
-Nested blocks under conditions, **SHOULD** be declared as:
+Nested blocks under conditions, **MUST** be declared as:

 ```terraform
 for_each = <condition> ? [<some_item>] : []